 How long will it take?

 I believe this is a discipline that benefits from momentum.
-From when you decide to start, it may take a year to acquire your first building.
-Then it may take 2 years to get a hang of the ropes, save up enough money, and feel confident buying your second one.
-Then you could conceivably buy one more per year for 5 years.
+When you decide to start, it may take a year to acquire your first building.
+Then it may take two years to get the hang of the ropes, save up enough money, and feel confident buying your second one.
+Then you could conceivably buy one more per year for five years.

-In this model, it will take 8 years to achieve financial independence.
-This model caps out in speed because banks will only let you do owner occupied low down payment loans every 12 months or so.
-If you mixed this method with the BRRRR method, you may be able to grow your portfolio even faster.
+In this model, it will take eight years to achieve financial independence.
+This model caps out in speed because banks will only let you do owner-occupied low-down payment loans every 12 months or so.
+If you mix this method with the BRRRR method, you may be able to grow your portfolio even faster.

 What is the down side?

-In this model you will be highly leveraged.
-With the 3.5% down payment option, you are effectively under water on the day you purchase the building for two reasons.
+In this model, you will be highly leveraged.
+However, with the 3.5% down payment option, you are effectively underwater on the day you purchase the building for two reasons.

 - If you purchase on the open market, your purchase price is higher than what anyone else offered.

 - To sell the property there are transaction costs that will amount to more than 3.5%.